goldbergyoni/nodebestpractices/README.md

 ## ![✔] 6.8.
 Limit concurrent requests using rate limiting balancer or a middleware

 **TL;DR:** Here we will write about limiting the amount of requests a single caller can perform per second to prevent DDOS attacks.
-Small apps can use a middleware for this task
+Small applications can use a middleware for this task

 **Otherwise:**